-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Play → P Starts to play the loaded media at 100% for normal clips, and at 33% for "SLSM clips 3x" or at 50% for "SLSM clips 2x" if this has been set.
-Pause Field Field Frame 3000 Stops the playout of an element in the loaded playlist at the current position.
-See section "Pause Button Contextual Menu" on page 45.
-Fast Rewind W Starts moving backwards through the media at the preset speed.
-Fast Forward F 0000 Starts moving forward through the media at preset speed.
-Recue Recue J Loads the playlist on the first frame of the first element.
-This button is dimmed and not active if the playlist is on air.
-Next Element Next N If the playlist is in PLAY, the next element is loaded immediately and played accordingly to its start mode and start effect.
-If the playlist is in PAUSE, the playlist jumps to the IN point of the next element of the playlist but remains paused.
+Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Play ▶ ↔ Р 00000 Starts to play the loaded media at 100% for normal clips, at 33% for "SLSM clips 3x" or at 50% for "SLSM clips 2x".
+Pause Field Or Frame 0990 Stops the playout of the loaded media.
+See section "Pause Button Contextual Menu" on page 52.
+Play VAR - Ctrl P CH + Starts to play the loaded media at the speed set for VAR Play in the Tools > Settings > Control Panel > Speeds category.
+Fast Rewind - W 0000 Starts moving backwards through the media.
+Fast Forward - F 0000 Starts moving forward through the media.
+Define Custom Speed - ' - Allows to define a custom speed to play the loaded media.
+See section "Custom Speed" on page 53.
+Goto IN - A Ctrl + Moves from the current position to the IN point of the loaded clip.